Tahlil/fullstack-evm-based-dapp-iub-2024/README.md

 ### Initial Setup

+Use `git clone https://github.com/tomhirst/solidity-nextjs-starter.git` to clone this repository to your local machine.

-Use `yarn` command on the root folder to install all the dependencies.
+Enter the repository folder with `cd solidity-nextjs-starter`, then install all dependencies using `yarn`.

+Solidity Next.js Starter uses Yarn workspaces, so this will install the relevant dependencies for each packages in one command.

 ### Contracts Setup